firstandthird/hapi-views/README.md

 * define routes from config
 * pull in yaml data and pass it to the views
-* handlebars 4.0 with built in layout support
 * (coming soon) pull in data from an api endpoint
 * (coming soon) pull in data from a server method